parthenon-hpc-lab/parthenon/docs/parthenon_arrays.md

 `ParArrayND` provides two convenience functions, `GetHostMirror()` and `GetDeviceMirror()` which put a mirror on the host and device respectively.
-In addition, `GetHostMirrorAndCopy()` creates a new and deep copies the content, e.g.,
+In addition, `GetHostMirrorAndCopy()` creates a new `ParArrayND` on the host with identical layout and deep copies the content, e.g.,
 ```C++
 auto my_host_array = my_array.getHostMirrorAndCopy();
 ```